 Millions of people suffer from anxiety attacks.
 These attacks are often triggered by other symptoms of anxiety, and cascade until they peak about 10 minutes in with a feeling of pure, unadulterated doom.
 Anxiety attacks are one of the most stressful and frustrating events to experience, and make it very hard to overcome anxiety.

 Stopping anxiety attacks takes time and effort, and isn't something that you can simply fight away.
-In fact, the more you think about trying to control your attacks, the more you'll worry about one coming, and the more likely you'll have one.
+In fact, the more you think about trying to control your attacks, often the more you'll worry about one coming.
+This might even make you more likely to have an attack.
 It's the catch-22 of trying to fight panic attacks.

-What you can do is control the effects of triggers, and that means that you need to get used to each symptom so that they don’t trigger panic.
+What you can do is control the effects of triggers, and that means that you need to get used to each symptom so that they don't trigger panic.
+If you track your anxiety you may be able to identify some regular trigger points.
 You can do this with what's known as "exposure therapy."
-It's best to do this in the presence of an expert, but it is something you can try in the comfort of your own home.
-Let's give an example that assumes that you get extreme anxiety when you feel dizzy.
+It's best to do this in the presence of an expert, but it is also something you can try in the comfort of your own home.
+Let's give an example that assumes that you get extreme anxiety that is triggered when you start to feel dizzy.